Commercial Brine Pvt Heat Pump Rooftop Installation Solis Pvt 1

 Yes.
 PVT is increasingly used in applications related to brine loop support and borehole regeneration concepts.

-Solis PVT is a cost-effective alternative to high-priced European manufacturers.
+Solis PVT is a cost-effective alternative to high-priced European manufacturers, with the flexibility to support project-specific collector specifications and faster lead times.

 Yes.
 PVT systems are designed to simultaneously generate electrical and thermal energy.